 Rolf Meijer of Philips, Holland, developed his famous vibrationless rhombic drive Beta engines in the early 1960s.
 A detailed description of this engine can be found in the Beta model Stirling engine website by Pierre Gras.

 Probably the most ingenious Stirling engines yet devised are the free-piston engines invented and developed by William Beale at Ohio University in the late 1960s.
 Legend has it that while teaching about the rhombic drive engine he suddenly realised that "this engine will still run if we simply throw away this complex drive mechanism - Eureka!".
-He then formed the company Sunpower, Inc, which has been the leader in the development of free-piston Stirling engines and cryocoolers to this day.
+He then formed the company Sunpower, Inc., which has been the leader in the development of free-piston Stirling engines and cryocoolers to this day.
 Most of Sunpower's engines are Beta arrangements and employ no mechanical linkage system.
 The main aspect of the free piston machine is that the output power can be obtained through a linear alternator, allowing the entire system to be hermatically sealed.
 Sunpower is also involved in the manufacture Stirling cycle croygenic coolers for liquifying oxygen.
 Over the years Sunpower has transformed Athens, Ohio into a hotbed of Stirling cycle machine activity, which now includes three R&D/manufacturing companies.
-Update (2013): Sunpower was recently acquired by AMETEK, Inc in Pensylvania, however continues doing Stirling cycle machine development in Athens, Ohio.

 Stirling Technology, Inc. is a spinoff of Sunpower, and was formed in order to continue the development and manufacture of the 5 kW ST-5 Air engine.
 This large Beta type engine burns biomass fuel (such as sawdust pellets or rice husks) and can function as a cogeneration unit in rural areas.
 It is not a free-piston engine, and uses a bell crank mechanism to obtain the correct displacer phasing.